-Enterprise clients are dreamboats for workspaces because numbers in their bills are really notable, allowing centers grow bigger.
+Enterprise clients are dreamboats for flexible workspaces because numbers in their bills are really notable, allowing centers grow bigger really fast.
 But how can you attract a corporate customer?
 First of all, you need an awesome online presence.
 Word of mouth doesn't work here, so you'd better put your digital marketing strategies into play.

 As to the workspace amenities, enterprises would rather opt for larger private offices with custom branding, so your task is to design those well-equipped, contemporary offices for them.
-I also recommend you to outfit your workspace with cutting edge technology such as meeting room booking system, cloud printing, access control, etc. For this part, you need coworking space software with cool apps for members, which integrates all mentioned solutions and enables members to utilize them from their smartphones.
+I also recommend you outfit your workspace with cutting-edge technology such as a meeting room booking system, cloud printing, access control, etc. For this part, you need coworking space software with cool apps for members, which integrates all mentioned solutions and enables members to utilize them from their smartphones.